-This proposed language is adapted primarily from the suggested language offered by the New Jersey State Bar Association Labor and Employment Law Section.
-The proposed amendatory language adds a subsection to exempt from disqualification employees who leave their current job upon receipt of an offer of employment with a new employer, scheduled to begin within seven days, which is subsequently rescinded by the new employer through no fault of the employee, as held in McClain v.
+This proposed language is adapted primarily from the suggested language offered by the New Jersey State Bar Association, Labor and Employment Law Section.
+The proposed language adds a subsection to exempt from disqualification employees who leave their current job upon receipt of an offer of employment with a new employer, scheduled to begin within seven days, which is subsequently rescinded by the new employer through no fault of the employee, as held in McClain v.
 Bd. of Review, Dep't of Labor.

-The National Employment Lawyers' Association - New Jersey suggested the timeframe be expanded to ten days, but because the proposal represents an express change in the statute's substance and is not merely a codification of the New Jersey Supreme Court's holding in McClain v.
-Bd. of Review, Dep't of Labor or a "clarification" of an ambiguity, and because we are uncertain about the ramification of such a substantive revision, we leave consideration of the proposal to the Legislature.
+The National Employment Lawyers' Association - New Jersey suggested that the timeframe be expanded to ten days and the limiting condition be struck, but because these proposals represent an express change in the statute's substance and are not merely a codification of the New Jersey Supreme Court's holding in McClain v.
+Bd. of Review, Dep't of Labor or the clarification of an ambiguity, and because we are uncertain of the ramifications of such substantive revisions, we leave consideration of the proposals to the Legislature.